malukenho/MigrateDB/README.md

 $router->replyTo(new InsertUser)
     ->with($result);
 ```
-You can set it like this too
+You can also set it like this

 ```php
 <?php